hundeo:

 cavalier king charles spaniel 2

-Also the crossing of a Cavalier King Charles Spaniel with a Poodle ("Cavapoo") belongs at present to gladly bought and according to the demand high priced dogs.
-In this case, however, it is not possible to speak of a real pedigree dog.
-Such mixtures are often called hybrid dog breeds (cf. Labradoodle).
+Crossing a Cavalier King Charles Spaniel with a Poodle ("Cavapoo") is one of the most popular and expensive dogs today.
+In this case, however, it is not possible to speak of a true pedigree dog.
+Such mixtures are often called hybrid breeds (see Labradoodle).

 2. Pharao dog